ooker777/docs-1/content/Commands.md

 ## Copy path

 You can choose to add a command to copy the path (from the blog) of the current note.
-This command is only available if you have enabled the copy link feature in [[Plugin]].
+This command is only available if you have enabled the copy link feature in [[./Settings/Plugin]].

 ## Run command for a repository

 This command is only available if you have more than one repository configured.
 It will allow you to run a command for a specific repository configured in the settings.